apache/mina-sshd/docs/sftp.md

 ### Symbolic links handling

 Whenever the server needs to execute a command that may behave differently if applied to a symbolic link instead of its target it consults the `AbstractSftpSubsystemHelper#resolvePathResolutionFollowLinks` method.
-By default, this method simply consults the value of the `sftp-auto-follow-links` configuration property (default=*true*).
+By default, this method simply consultsthe value of the `sftp-auto-follow-links` configuration property (default=*true*).

 **Note:** the property is consulted only for cases where there is no clear indication in the standard how to behave for the specific command.
 E.g., the `lsetstat@openssh.com` command specifically specifies that symbolic links should not be followed, so the implementation does not consult the aforementioned property.
+However, the final decision what `LinkOption`(s) to use is left to the `SftpFileSystemAccessor#resolveFileAccessLinkOptions` method (which by default does not interfere in the decision).

 ## Client-side SFTP